Introducing Palmer Jarvis, the newest member of the Waddington’s team

-Palmer has joined Waddington’s as a consignment specialist in Inuit and Indigenous art, and is spearheading his first auction with us, Inuit Art, online from October 16-21.
+Palmer has joined Waddington’s as a specialist in our Indigenous Art department, which includes Inuit, First Nations and Métis art, and is spearheading his first auction with us, Inuit Art, online from October 16-21.

 In the interest of getting to know our newest specialist, we sat down with Palmer and asked a few questions about his early influences, the books in his library, and what the collecting market looks like from his perspective.